The Prodways Hotline is exclusively reserved for users of Prodways ProMaker printers who need technical assistance.

 While usually very expensive, and with a not easy to determine cost of ownership, great productivity is the key feature of this technology.

-A rock-solid 3D printing technology, profitably used in the most demanding environments from just prototyping to aerospace and everything between, that boasts a wide range of materials, from standard nylons up to high-performance materials like PA6, PBT and even PEEK.
+A rock-solid 3D printing technology, profitably used in the most demanding environments from just prototyping to aerospace and everything between, that boasts a wide range of materials, from standard nylons up to advanced materials such as TPU or Polypropylene (PP).

 Once definitely expensive, also thanks to Prodways, SLS® is now accessible even to the small and medium service bureaus, OEMs and R&D centers that need to overcome the limits of their FDM printers.